-In 1981 Senator Orrin Hatch of Utah and Representative (now Senator) Barbara Mikulski of Maryland introduced resolutions to designate the week of March 8th as Women's History Week.
+In 1981 Senator Orrin Hatch of Utah and Representative (later Senator) Barbara Mikulski of Maryland introduced resolutions to designate the week of March 8th as Women's History Week.
 Six years later, Congress declared March to be National Women's History Month.
 Each year, a presidential proclamation launches the month-long celebration.

 These distinguished individuals have enriched the history of the Senate, but the role of women in Senate history is not limited to those who have served in elective office.